reviczky/northumbria/modules/research/group_report.md

 Skills Required:

 * Meticulous attention to detail
-* Highly organised and Methodical
+* Highly organised and methodical
 * Excellent interpersonal skills and able to deal effectively with internal and external stakeholders
 * Able to work to tight time scales and under pressure
 * Excellent reporting skills